data-show/website/src/pages/blog/2020-world-press-freedom-index-a-decisive-decade-for-the-future-of-journalism.md

 date: 2020-08-11T22:15:59.195Z
 author: mbougouin
 description: According to RSF’s measures, world press freedom improved very slightly in 2019.
-However, the flagrant attacks on the media and open hostility towards journalists in many democracies result in more and more frequent acts of violence, intimidation, but also censorship, that create worldwide an unprecedented state of fear.
+However, the Covid-19 pandemic highlights and amplifies the multiple crises that threaten the right to free, independent, pluralistic and reliable information.
 language:
   - en
 featuredimage: /img/pexels-kaboompics-com-6335.jpg